davymartinez/es6-for-everyone/es6-for-everyone-learning-notes.md

 - Use `var` for top-level variables that are shared across many (especially larger) scopes.
 - Use `let` for localized variables in smaller scopes.
-- Refactor `let` to `const` only after some code has to be written, and you're reasonably sure that you've got a case where there shouldn't be variable reassignment.
+- Refactor `let` to `const` only after some code has to be written, and we're reasonably sure that we've got a case where there shouldn't be variable reassignment.

 ## Function Improvements: Arrows and Default Arguments